dreamerslab/node.flow/Readme.md

 > task

     type: Function
-    desc: Task function to be called later
+    desc: Task function to be called in series.

 > arg1, arg2, ...

     type: Function | String | Array | Object | Boolean
-    desc: Arguments to be passed to the task function( optional )
+    desc: Arguments to be passed to the task function( optional ).

 #### Example code